junxit/us-congress-bills-111/bill.md

 - **(g)** *Repeal of authority To waive size limitations* Paragraph (1) of section 811(k) is amended—
   - **(1)** in paragraph (1), by striking the second sentence; and
   - **(2)** in paragraph (4), by striking “(or such higher number of persons” and all that follows through “subsection (h)(6))”.
+- **(g)** *Congressional notification of waiver* Section 811(k)(1) is amended by adding the following after the second sentence: “Not later than the date of the exercise of any waiver permitted under the previous sentence, the Secretary shall notify the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives of the waiver or the intention to exercise the waiver, together with a detailed explanation of the reason for the waiver.”.
-- **(h)** *Minimum allocation for multifamily projects* Subsection (l) of section 811, as amended by the preceding provisions of this Act, is further amended by inserting before paragraph (2) the following new paragraph:
+- **(h)** *Minimum allocation for multifamily projects* Subsection (l) of section 811, as amended by the preceding provisions of this Act, is further amended by inserting before paragraph (2) the following new paragraph:Paragraph (1) of section 811(l) is amended to read as follows:
   > - **(1)** *Minimum allocation for multifamily projects* The Secretary shall establish a minimum percentage of the amount made available for each fiscal year for capital advances under subsection (d)(1) that shall be used for multifamily projects subject to subsection (e)(4).

 ## § 4.
 Project rental assistance competitive demonstration program